Biff Tannen

-Biff Howard Tannen is a fictional character and a major antagonist in the Back to the Future trilogy.
+Biff Tannen is a fictional character in the Back to the Future trilogy.
 Thomas F. Wilson plays Biff in all three films as well as the Universal Studios ride, and voiced the character in the animated series.
-Biff is the main antagonist of the first and second films.
-Biff's great-grandfather, Buford "Mad Dog" Tannen, is the main antagonist of the third.
+Aidan Cutler played him in the original West End production of the first film's stage musical adaptation, and Nathaniel Hackmann plays him in the Broadway production.
+Biff is the main antagonist of the first and second films, while his great-grandfather, Buford "Mad Dog" Tannen (also played by Wilson), is the main antagonist of the third.

-The character is portrayed as a large, belligerent, dim-witted bully who obtains what he wants by intimidating others into doing his work for him, or by cheating.
+Biff is portrayed as a hulking, belligerent, dim-witted bully who obtains what he wants by intimidating others into doing his work for him, or by cheating.
 He and his family members are shown to misuse idioms in ways that make them appear foolish and comical, despite their intention to insult or intimidate.
 He frequently calls others "butthead".

-Character portrayal
+Role in the Back to the Future franchise

-Biff's early life and nature
+Biff was born in Hill Valley, California in 1937.
+He is the great-grandson of Old West outlaw Buford "Mad Dog" Tannen, son of gangster Irving "Kid" Tannen and grandfather of Griff Tannen.
+As a vigorously hotheaded teenager in 1955, Biff is known for bullying George McFly into doing his homework for him while he drinks and hangs out with his friends.
+Feared by most of his schoolmates, his only friends are his gang (Match, Skinhead, and 3-D).
+The one person at Hill Valley High School that Biff fears is Mr. Strickland.
+He lives with his grandmother, Gertrude Tannen (voiced by Wilson), at 1809 Mason Street and proudly owns a black 1946 Ford Deluxe convertible.
+A running gag is his particular dislike for manure, displayed when he is shoved into large quantities of it at multiple points during the films.

-Biff was born in Hill Valley, California.
-He is the great-grandson of Buford "Mad Dog" Tannen, son of Irving "Kid" Tannen and grandfather of Griff Tannen.
-He bullied George McFly into doing his homework for him while he drank and hung out with his friends.
-Feared by most of his schoolmates, he was less brave without his gang (Match, Skinhead, and 3-D).
-The only person at Hill Valley High School that Biff fears is Mr. Strickland.
-Biff lives with his grandmother, Gertrude Tannen, at 1809 Mason Street.
-In 1955, Biff proudly owned a black 1946 Ford Deluxe convertible which he drove around Hill Valley.
-He has a particular dislike for manure, displayed when he is shoved into large quantities of it at multiple points during the films.
+In 1985, the still abusive adult Biff is George's supervisor at an unknown company who forces George to do his job for him until George's son, Marty McFly, changes history through his interactions with his teenage father, giving him the confidence to defeat Biff in a fight to save Lorraine Baines, his future wife and Marty's mother.
+Afterwards, the new 1985 Biff is a servile auto detailer.